 My name is Els van Wijngaarden.
 Welcome to my research website.

 Previously, I have studied Religious Studies at VU University Amsterdam.
-My MA-specialisation was about Spiritual Counseling in Organisations (cum laude).
+My MA-specialisation was about Existential Counseling and Health Chaplaincy in Organisations (cum laude).

 For my Curriculum Vitae, see my Linked-in profile.